-With fewer than 80 Sumatran rhinos left in the world, the species’ fate is at a tipping point.
-After decades of poaching and habitat loss, the remaining rhinos are separated into small populations, making it difficult to find mates.
+With fewer than 80 left in the world, this species’ fate is at a tipping point.
+After decades of poaching and habitat loss, the few remaining Sumatran rhinos are separated into small populations, making it difficult to find mates.
 The species is Critically Endangered, meaning that it faces an extremely high risk of extinction in the wild.
 To reduce this risk, we’ve supported the Sumatran Rhino Sanctuary for many years.

 The funds will go towards the project’s three key activities:

 - Capacity Building: Establishing two new Sumatran Rhino Sanctuaries in Indonesia, one in Indonesian Borneo and the other in northern Sumatra, and expanding the existing facility in Way Kambas National Park

 - Search and Rescue: Undertaking search and rescue operations to move isolated Sumatran rhinos to managed conservation breeding facilities